 Smith clerked for Judge Myron Thompson of the Middle District of Alabama; Judge Barrington D. Parker, Jr. of the US Court of Appeals for the Second Circuit; and Justice Sonia Sotomayor of the United States Supreme Court.
 Prior to teaching, he also worked as a fellow for a litigation boutique, Bondurant, Mixson & Elmore LLP in Atlanta.

 Smith’s research focuses on state sovereignty and representative government.
-His work has appeared, or will appear, in Columbia Law Review, N.Y.U.
-Law Review, Stanford Law Review, and Fordham Law Review.
-Notable articles include: Local Sovereign Immunity, 116 Colum.
-L. Rev. ___ (2016) (forthcoming), Due Process, Republicanism, and Direct Democracy 89 N.Y.U.
-L. Rev. 582 (2014) and Awakening the People’s Giant: Sovereign Immunity and the Constitution’s Republican Commitment, 80 Fordham L. Rev. 1941 (2012).
+His work has appeared, or will appear, in Harvard Law Review, Stanford Law Review, Columbia Law Review, New York University Law Review, Vanderbilt Law Review, and Fordham Law Review.
+Notable articles include: “Abstention in the Time of Ferguson,” 131 Harv.
+L. Rev. ___ (2018) (forthcoming); “Undemocratic Restraint,” 69 Vand.
+L. Rev.___ (2017) (forthcoming); “Local Sovereign Immunity,” 116 Colum.
+L. Rev. 409 (2016),”Due Process, Republicanism, and Direct Democracy,” 89 New York University Law Review 582 (2014) and “Awakening the People’s Giant: Sovereign Immunity and the Constitution’s Republican Commitment,” 80 Fordham Law Review 1941 (2012).

 J.D., Stanford Law School